rowbawts/Aqua/README.md

 ## Getting Started

-Welcome to the Aqua.
+Welcome to Aqua.
 Here be skeletons.

 ## Folder Structure